apache/datafusion/docs/source/specification/output-field-name-semantic.md

   under the License.
 -->

-# DataFusion output field name semantic
+# Output Field Name Semantics

 This specification documents how field names in output record batches should be generated based on given user queries.
 The filed name rules apply to